UK ‘to get access to EU intelligence on migrant crisis in new deal’ – report

 The UK Government said it was releasing its assessment of declassified information in a bid to deter any such incident occurring.

 “Levels of illegal migration to mainland Europe are the highest they have been in nearly a decade.
-With thousands of people dying at sea, propelled by people smugglers, the situation is both immoral and unsustainable,” Mr Sunak said.
+With thousands of people dying at sea, propelled by people smugglers, the situation is both immoral and unsustainable,” Mr Sunak said ahead of the summit.

 “We cannot allow criminal gangs to decide who comes to Europe’s shores.